vsmithers1087/VSVerticalSlider/README.md

 ```

 ## Setup
-1. Create `VerticalSlider` with height, color, and optional `x, y` offsets
+1. Create `VSVerticalSlider` with height, color, and optional `x, y` offsets
 2. Set the slider's delegate to self
 3. Add to your UIView
 ```swift